Omega Laser Facility Users Group

 The OMEGA Laser Facility is a user facility featuring both high-energy and high-intensity lasers and capable of a wide variety of scientific experiments.
 It is located at the Laboratory for Laser Energetics of the University of Rochester.
 At present 30% of the facility use time is devoted to fundamental science experiments awarded through the peer review proposal process, with the remainder going to programmatic high-energy-density and inertial confinement fusion research.
 As a national users facility, LLE is a member of the Society for Science at User Research Facilities, whose overall goal is to promote science education and outreach throughout the Nation.

 Membership is open to anyone who uses OMEGA, aspires to use OMEGA, or aspires to collaborate with a group or consortium that uses OMEGA.
-To join, either email Mark Koepke and request membership, or attend one of the annual OLUG User Workshops.
+To join OLUG, you can either email Johan Frenje, or attend one of the annual OLUG User Workshops.
 There are no dues.
 Exclusions: employees of LLE significantly involved with the operation of or LLE scientific program at OMEGA are not eligible for membership.

 The OMEGA Users consists of 702 scientists, students, academics and researchers from 64 Universities, over 39 centers and National laboratories, and 14 different countries.
 The largest component of the Users comes from the academic community.